lcdb/lcdb-wf/docs/rnaseq-rmd.rst

 log2FoldChange column doesn't reflect the test's complexity.
 DESeq2's results object is optimized for the Wald test, and when storing LRT results, it maintains consistency in datastructure by choosing a single pair-wise comparison for log2FoldChange values.
-To avoid confusion, we set all log2FoldChange values to 0 for LRT results.
+To avoid confusion, ***we set all log2FoldChange values to 0 for LRT results***.

 For more details, see the DESeq2 documentation: `DESeq2 Likelihood Ratio Test <https://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#i-ran-a-likelihood-ratio-test-but-results-only-gives-me-one-comparison>`_.